MILART_ { Mila Margini } The screen is my canvas

 Nothing moves, yet everything is charged.

+This illustration continues Mila's research into inner states through minimal, symbolic gestures.
 Like in Glass_ or Waiting_, the silence is not absence — it’s density.

 ⌜ 𝗛𝗘𝗟𝗗, 𝗩𝗶𝗿𝘁𝘂𝗮𝗹 𝗘𝘅𝗽𝗼𝘀𝗶𝘁𝗶𝗼𝗻 ⌟